By LaRia Land

 Friends and family are like any other customer: we buy quality products that we like.
 And, if we haven’t supported your business yet, it’s probably because we may not understand your product or service and how we can help; or, sometimes we see you making moves and think you don’t need help.

 Part of Nile’s mission is to transform how customers connect with businesses.
 It’s all about connections and strengthened support systems, but Nile can’t replace an entrepreneur’s friends, family, and village.
-We are the first source of support for any entrepreneur, so it’s important that we know how to support.
+We are the first source of support for any entrepreneur, so we must know how to support it.
 Here are three actions you can take to support the entrepreneurs in your life:

-Number one, ask how they are doing apart from the business.
+Number one; ask how they are doing apart from the business.
 Starting a business is difficult, expensive, and extremely time-consuming.
-Your friend or family member is literally spending every moment they can planning how to launch or take their business to the next level.
-Checking on the person reminds them that they are not alone and can possibly lead to a refuelling conversation or outing they need to not get lost in the work.
+Your friend or family member is spending every moment they can planning how to launch or take their business to the next level.
+Checking on the person reminds them that they are not alone and can lead to a refueling conversation or outing they need to not get lost in the work.
 If it includes wine or tequila shots, even better!